top of page

 Episode 1 is an overview of Byrne JAG featuring NCJA Director of Government Affairs and resident Byrne JAG expert, Elizabeth Pyke, answering FAQs about the Byrne JAG program.
 She discusses the overall purposes of the grants, the role of the SAA, how awards are calculated and how the funds are used.
 Importantly, she highlights the flexibility states have in the kinds of programs and projects they invest in with Byrne JAG.
 Whether you are new to the Byrne JAG program or looking to refresh your knowledge, this podcast is a great resource.

-This podcast was created with the support of Grant No. 2016-YA-BX-K002, awarded by the Bureau of Justice Assistance.
+This webpage was created with the support of Grant No. 2019-YA-BX-K002 awarded by the Bureau of Justice Assistance.
 The Bureau of Justice Assistance is a component of the Office of Justice Programs, which also includes the Bureau of Justice Statistics, the National Institute of Justice, the Office of Juvenile Justice and Delinquency Prevention, the SMART Office, and the Office for Victims of Crime.
-Points of view or opinions are those of the authors.
+Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the U.S. Department of Justice.